 All our Nepal and Himalaya treks are private departures, so you are free to choose your date (between September and May), and companions (minimum group size is 2 people) and our trekking support crew will be with you during the entire trek – we provide one of the highest staff to client ratios on the trek: one trekking guide per party, one Sherpa assistant for every four trekkers and one porter for every two trekkers.
 During the trek, you will need to carry only your daypack.

-On this Everest highlights trek, you will spend 3 nights in a nice hotel in Kathmandu on a twin share basis and 7 nights on a twin share basis in lodges (tea houses) in the mountains.
+On this Everest highlights trek, you will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in a tented camp in Manthali, and 7 nights on a twin share basis in lodges (tea houses) in the mountains.

 - Explore vibrant Kathmandu and Namche Bazar

 - Experience authentic Sherpa villages, meet locals during tea house stays and soak up the Sherpa culture

 - Visit the hilltop monastery of Tengboche and participate in a Buddhist prayer ceremony

 - Take in incredible views of Everest, Nuptse, Lhotse and Ama Dablam

 Day 1: Arrive Kathmandu